-EVANS BALI: Deep dark red fruit is up to 1” in diameter and excellent for eating and baking.
-Sweeter than other tart cherries.
+EVANS BALI Deep dark red fruit is up to 1” in diameter and excellent for eating and baking.
+While still a tart cherry, it is sweeter than other tart cherry varieties.
 Can be eaten fresh or used for baking.
 Ripens in mid-July.
-May take up to 4 years to begin producing fruit.
+A slightly slower maturing tree, Bali may take up to 4 years to begin producing fruit.
 Height: 15’.
 Growing zones 3 to 8.

-METEOR: A genetic dwarf introduced by the University of Minnesota, 1952.
+METEOR A genetic dwarf introduced by the University of Minnesota, 1952.
 Large, bright red fruit is fine for sauce and pies, but is good for eating if fully ripe.
-Usually produces the second year after planting.
+Quick to come into fruiting, usually producing fruit the second year after planting.
 Ripens in mid-July.
+Requires a well drained soil.
 Height: 10’ – 14'.
 Growing zones 4 to 8.

-NANKING: A hardy and vigorous large growing shrub that produces bright red 1/3” diameter cherries in mid-July.
+NANKING A hardy and vigorous large growing shrub that produces bright red 1/3” diameter cherries in mid-July.
 Can be used for jellies, but may also be eaten fresh if you beat the birds to them.
+Can be used for hedging and as a specimen plant as well as grown for fruit.
+Requires a well drained soil.
 Height: 8’ – 10’.
 Growing zones 2 to 6.

-PARKER: University of Minnesota, 1934.
+PARKER University of Minnesota, 1934.
 A 3" long yellow-bronze pear with a red blush cheek and a fine grained texture.
-Tender, sweet and juicy, with a good storage life.
+Tender, sweet and juicy, the flesh is smooth and fine grained.
+Exhibits a good storage life, especially if picked slightly green.
 A good pollinator for Luscious.
 Ripens the third week of September.
 Growing zones 4 to 8.
 Pears courtesy of Mike Rothstein.

-BLACKICE: A cross of a cherry plum with a Japanese dessert plum.
+BLACKICE A cross of a cherry plum with a Japanese dessert plum.
 Large, round, blue skinned fruit with a red flesh.
 Very sweet and juicy, it is excellent for eating and preserves.
+Ripens earlier than other varieties, usually in early August.
 A natural semi-dwarf.
 Use Toka as a pollinator.
 Clingstone.
 Growing zones 4 to 8.

-MOUNT ROYAL: A blue skinned 1 ½” medium sized plum with dark yellow flesh.
+MOUNT ROYAL A blue skinned 1-½” medium sized plum with dark yellow flesh.
 Tender and juicy.
 Excellent for dessert, jams and preserves.
-A self pollinating variety.
-Freestone.
+A self pollinating variety, typically ripening in late August.
+The only freestone variety we sell (the pit does not adhere to the flesh).
 Growing zones 4 to 8.
 Photo courtesy of Bailey Nuseries Inc.